 There are many techniques for meditation.
 Categories include chanting/mantras/vocal toning, awareness (of body sensations, thoughts or emotions, surroundings), contemplation, devotion, and focused concentration.
 Meditation can be practiced in static (sitting, standing, lying-down) positions or while moving.
 Prayer is or can…

-The duality of complementary opposites, termed yin and yang in Chinese philosophy and symbolized in the taiji diagram, is a fundamental reality of nature and human experience.
-Like many of you, I assume, I was first introduced to the concept…
+New!
+Listen to an AI generated podcast summary and discussion of this article . . .
+The duality of complementary opposites, termed yin and yang in Chinese philosophy and symbolized in the taiji diagram, is a fundamental reality of nature…